Harold Maxwell-Lefroy: India

 In 1903, Maxwell-Lefroy was appointed entomologist to the Government of India (succeeding Lionel de Nicéville, who was the first government entomologist, appointed in 1901).
 The appointment may have been influenced by David Sharp.
 The salary in India was set at 750 rupees a month rising 50 a year to a maximum of 1000 a month.
 He sailed aboard the P&O steamer Borneo on 27 March and reached Bombay on 30 April 1903.
 He was then sent to Calcutta where he was to report to E.P.
 Stebbing.
 He married Kathleen on 22 January 1904 in a Catholic wedding at the Cathedral of the Holy Name, Bombay.

 In 1904, Maxwell-Lefroy was assisted by K. P. Ukkendan Unni Nair, a zoologist trained at the Madras Christian College.
 Several Indian assistants worked with him including S.C.
-Misra from Nagpur who had worked at Rajkumar College, C.C.
-Ghosh from Calcutta University who was in-charge of the Pusa insectary, Gobindram Dutt from Punjab and D. Nowroji from Madras University.
+Misra from Nagpur who had worked at Rajkumar College, Charu Chandra Ghosh from Calcutta University who was in-charge of the Pusa insectary, Gobind Ram Dutt from Punjab and D. Nowroji from Madras University.
 In 1905 he was involved in the establishment of the Imperial Agricultural Research Institute in Pusa, in the Indian state of Bihar, and was appointed the first Imperial Entomologist.
-He was assisted by F.M.
+Purushottam G. Patel worked on blood-sucking insects initially under Maxwell-Lefroy and then under F.M.
 Howlett who was appointed the Second Imperial Entomologist (later called Imperial Pathological Entomologist, a position that was abolished in 1912).
 Although mainly involved in work on agricultural pests, he also took an interest in medical and veterinary entomology.
+He became a founding member of the Association of Applied Biologists founded at the University of Birmingham in 1904 by Walter Collinge along with 26 others who included Maxwell-Lefroy, Ronald Ross, Arthur Shipley, A. H. R. Buller, F. V. Theobald and Cecil Warburton.
+The founding editor of the journal of the society in 1914-15 was Maxwell-Lefroy but he resigned from the organization in 1920.
 In 1907 he oversaw studies to examine whether there was a possibility for Indian insects to spread sleeping sickness brought in by Indian workers returning from Africa.